mhornee/Dropper/README.md

 - `trimCorners` *Bool*: Automaticly applies border radius of 10 to Dropdown (Defaults to False)
 - `defaultAnimationTime` *NSTimeInterval*: The default time for animations to take (Defaults to 0.1)
 - `delegate` *DropperDelegate*: Delegate property, must be initialized for the functions to be called
-    - `DropperSelectedRow`: Called everytime a Dropper row is selected
+    - `DropperSelectedRow`: Called everytime a MHDropper row is selected
 - `status` *Status (Enum)*: The current state of the view
-- `spacing` *CGFloat*: The distance from the button to the Dropper
+- `spacing` *CGFloat*: The distance from the button to the MHDropper
-- `maxHeight` *CGFloat*: The maximum possible height of the Dropper
+- `maxHeight` *CGFloat*: The maximum possible height of the MHDropper
 - `cellBackgroundColor` *UIColor*: Sets the cell background color (Defaults to theme color if not set)
 - `cellColor` *UIColor*: Sets the cell tint color and text color (Defaults to theme color if not set)
 - `cellTextSize` *CGFloat*: Sets the size of the text to provided value (Defaults to UILabel Font Size)
-- `TableMenu` *UITableView*: Table View that the Dropper is built on
+- `TableMenu` *UITableView*: Table View that the MHDropper is built on
 - `items` *[String]*: The items to be dispalyed in the tableview
 - `height` *CGFloat*: Height of the Dropdown
 - `width` *CGFloat*: Width of the Dropdown